webeweb/jquery-querybuilder-bundle/README.md

 ## License

-WBWJQueryQueryBuilderBundle is released under the LGPL License.
+jquery-querybuilder-bundle is released under the LGPL License.
 See the bundled [LICENSE](LICENSE) file for details.